parkingenomics/parkingenomics.github.io/research/index.md

 ## Current Projects:
-Genomics, genetics and bioinformatics platforms Functional genomics of stress resistance in plants
+Genomics, genetics and bioinformatics platforms <br>
+Functional genomics of stress resistance in plants